 - Formulating recommendations to the Senate concerning any revisions to the Handbook of Operating Procedures proposed by the Administration.

-- Nominating, Elections, and Procedures Committee (the Secretary shall be a member of this committee)
+- Nominating, Elections, and Procedures Committee (the Secretary shall be the Chair of this committee)

 The Nominating, Elections, and Procedures Committee shall be responsible for: